vieiramanoel/vieiramanoel.github.io/_posts/2018-12-19-Differences-imperative-functional.markdown

 UNTIL NOW.

-## Step 1: filter your list removing undesired elements
+## Step 1: Filter your list removing undesired elements

 {% highlight hs %}

 dict = [("John", 32), ("Mary", 21), ("Josh", 40)]
 filterByKey key dict = filter (\(k,v) -> k == key) dict
--- filterByKey takes two arguments and returns all elements where first element is equal to requested key -- This is pretty similar to SQL
+-- filterByKey takes two arguments and returns all
+-- elements where first element is equal to requested key -- This is pretty similar to SQL

 -- On GHCi